MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/conceptual-workload-identity.md

 ## How workload identity works with Azure Arc-enabled Kubernetes clusters

-[Microsoft Entra Workload ID](/azure/active-directory/develop/workload-identities-overview) uses [Service Account Token Volume Projection](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#serviceaccount-token-volume-projection) (that is, a service account) so that workload pods can use a Kubernetes identity.
+Workload identity support for Azure Arc enabled Kubernetes uses [Service Account Token Volume Projection](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#serviceaccount-token-volume-projection) (that is, a service account) so that workload pods can use a Kubernetes identity.
 A Kubernetes token is issued, and [OpenID Connect (OIDC) federation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens) lets Kubernetes applications access Azure resources securely with Microsoft Entra ID, based on annotated service accounts.

 The Arc-enabled Kubernetes cluster acts as the token issuer.
 Microsoft Entra ID uses OIDC to discover public signing keys and verify the authenticity of the service account token before exchanging it for a Microsoft Entra token.
 Your workload can exchange a service account token projected to its volume for a Microsoft Entra token using the Azure Identity client library or the Microsoft Authentication Library (MSAL).